Morden Hall Park walk

 Statue of Neptune

-The statue of Neptune has been placed on a new plinth on the island in the River Wandle.
+The statue of Neptune has been placed on a plinth on the island in the River Wandle.
 The statue of Venus is on the same island; to see her, walk further along the path.

 Follow the path along the course of the River Wandle, with the river on your right.
 When the path forks at a pond, stay left, on the hard standing.
 When you come up to the avenue of lime and horse chestnut trees near the gate by the Surrey Arms pub, turn left and walk along the avenue.
 Avenues of lime trees were a status symbol, and horse chestnuts were very fashionable trees.

 Carry on walking down the avenue past the path coming up from Phipps Bridge tram stop.
 Re-cross the tarmac bridge and continue straight on.
 To your right, in the trees, we have created a natural play area for children.

 Cross over the ornate white Victorian bridge, and in front of you will see a second white bridge with Morden Hall beyond, surrounded by a moat.
 Approach Morden Hall.
 Cross back over the bridge into the park, turn left following the path crossing over two small wooden bridges.
 Once over the second bridge turn right, following the signpost to the wetlands, which is flooded and is home to a rich variety of wildlife.
 (N.B.
 The boardwalk through the wetlands can be wet after rain and in winter.
 If you would prefer not to take this route, continue straight ahead and make a circuit of North Park before continuing from this point at point 9).

 Water lies at the heart of Morden Hall Park.
 During your walk you will cross over the River Wandle several times and visit the lush wetlands, vibrant riverbanks and islands which provide homes to a variety of plants, animals, insects and birdlife.
 The park is one of the closest heronries to central London.